The Real Retirement Age for Young Workers

-Young high earners in Britain face similar problems to the rest of the country with regards to retirement planning.
+Young high earners in Britain face similar problems to the rest of the country with regards to retirement planning, and understanding the real retirement age.

 It would seem that there’s a substantial difference between retirement expectancy and retirement reality amongst the country’s wealthier young workers, which could leave them unable to enjoy the lifestyle they desire during their ‘golden’ years.